Available with Advanced license.

 Not all excluded images need to be restored to the block to maintain project accuracy.
 When working with datasets that have more than three images overlapping the same area, an excluded image will not adversely impact the accuracy of the adjustment if it is not restored.

-- Select the Image Inspector tool on the Ortho Mapping tab.
+- Select the Image Inspector tool on the Reality Mapping tab.

 - Click the Attributes tool and select Inactive from the drop-down menu to filter dropped images.
 Click the Activate button to add dropped images to the adjustment.